Don't worry, we speak : Español (Spanish), too!

-Contxto – Earlier this month, a Peruvian HR tech platform known as Quantum Talent closed a seed round worth US$660 thousand thanks to Angel Ventures Peru’s US$2 million Seed Fund I, and other individual investors from Peru and Mexico.
+Contxto – Earlier this month, a Peruvian HR tech platform known as Quantum Talent closed a seed round worth US$660 thousand thanks to Angel Ventures Peru’s Seed Fund I with over US$2 million committed capital, and other individual investors from Peru and Mexico.

 Besides scaling across Latin America over the next 18 months, the startup will use the new capital to acquire more clients and add new features to its recruitment process.